 Curriculum: Course 3 Materials Science and Engineering

 Students begin taking core subjects in the fall semester of their sophomore year (3.012, 3.014, and 3.016), which together address fundamentals, laboratory techniques, and computation.
 In later terms, the core subjects cover specific topics in MSE.
 In the junior or senior year, students also take a project-based, group laboratory subject (3.042 Materials Project Laboratory).
+CI-M (Communication Intensive Subjects in the Major), REST (Restricted Electives in Science and Technology) and Institute Laboratory requirements are built into the required subjects.

 Restricted Elective Subjects